Chatbots are making serious waves in the marketing scene.

 - Upcoming payment reminders

-Chatbot Examples: Healthcare Industry
+Chatbot Examples in the Healthcare Industry

 But they’re all focused on one thing: the unique and personal needs of each customer.